Lauren Dascalo Highlights Sideboob & Booty In Plunging Nude Bathing Suit

 "So beautiful and on fire Lauren," a fourth user gushed.

-The model never appears to be shy when it comes to flashing some skin in her online uploads.
-She’s often seen rocking body-baring ensembles.
+The model never appears to be shy when it comes to flashing some skin in her online uploads, where she often rocks body-baring ensembles.

-As previously reported by The Inquisitr, Lauren recently dropped the jaws of her followers when she opted for a see-through netted bikini with thong bottoms as she flashed her bronzed skin at the gym.
+As reported by The Inquisitr, Lauren recently dropped the jaws of her followers when she sported a see-through netted bikini with thong bottoms as she flashed her bronzed skin at the gym.
 To date, that post has racked up more than 28,000 likes and over 540 comments.